Thursday, December 26, 2024

 Not too far from Quebec City we stopped at a small village on the St Lawrence, Saint-Vallier, across from l'Île-d'Orléans, for an advertised Fromagerie (Cheese Shop).
 They are making cheese and you can watch through a window into the small factory (I recall the nearby Welburn Cheese was like that).
 We buy some cheese and snacks for the drive, to share with Paula and, it turns out, to have as our dinner that night.
 The Trans Canada Highway here, No. 20 aka A. Jean-Lesage, is a 4 lane expressway that continues much of the way.
 There are many advertised stops like this cheese shop, e.g., there are some wineries and cideries too.
 Cider is probably pretty good, the wine I suspect not.

-The village and cheese factory is on a secondary road along the river, we end up on those kind of roads around the Gaspé Peninsula.
+The village and cheese factory is on a secondary road along the river, and we end up on those kind of roads around the Gaspé Peninsula.
 The "quick route" to Moncton would be to go South East at Rivière-du-Loup and follow the Trans Canada.
 We instead take the road less travelled to see more of the coast and the Percé Rock.
 As such we didn't get to the Percé village until the evening and it was dark when we arrived.
 We even took a short cut across the hills in Percé to get to the hotel.
 It was very weird!
 Turns out that hill route also leads to a mountain top viewing platform.
 Much of that road looks like it's never used.

 We have reserved a room at the Hotel/Motel Panorama de Perce with Expedia.
 It's just a little to the south of the village of Percé.
 It's a nice enough room with a small balcony overlooking the parking lot and the ocean beyond.
 But it's dark out and there's nothing to see; we hunker down to watch some TV and munch on goodies we had brought with us.
 Behind us there's a huge campground — mostly empty at this time of year.